monktastic/blog/pages/quantum/measurement.md

 is not really a "final answer."

 * A: Again, true but irrelevant.
-There is still a moment where an answer "pops into being," regardless of whether it can later pops out of being[12].
+There is still a moment where an answer "pops into being," regardless of whether it can later pop out of being[12].

 &nbsp;